MajliTech/CloudIPsyncr/README.md

 3. Write a simple systemd service (optional)
    - Run `systemctl edit --full --force cloudipsyncr`
    - Paste the following contents
+# A word on SELinux

+For some reason the included service file (down below) does not quite work with SELinux.
+If anyone has a fix for this, please post in issues.

+---
 ```ini
 [Unit]
 Description=CloudIPsyncr